 A few weeks ago, I opened a checking account with Bank of America.
 I was gonna go with Chase but then require a Social Security number, which I don’t have.
-We tried to apply, but the staff at the local Social Security office said they don’t give SSN to people with B1/B2 (tourist) visa.
-What are you going to do when they said “no”?
-Look for other options.
-I crossed out Chase on my list then went to the Bank of America.
+I tried to get one, but the staff at the local Social Security office said they don’t give SSN to people with a B1/B2 tourist visa, they only give it to people with a work visa and others.

 What are the requirements to open a checking account with Bank of America?

-- Bank application form
+Bank application form

 A minimum deposit of 25USD

-- Co-applicant’s personal information (if applicable)
+Co-applicant’s personal information (if applicable)

-- Two forms of identification like the following:
+Two forms of identification like the following:

-- Alien Registration Card
+Alien Registration Card

-- Permanent Resident Card with Photo
+Permanent Resident Card with Photo

 credit card or debit card from another bank

-- proof of residence such as a utility bill with your address
+proof of residence such as a utility bill with your address

 for business owners, ITIN (Individual Taxpayer Identification Number)